-Galaxy Note 10+ has 4 rear camera lenses, while Galaxy Note 10 has only 3.
+Galaxy Note 10+ has four rear camera lenses, while Galaxy Note 10 has only 3.
 You may check the Galaxy Note 10 layout to visualize the difference.

 The missing rear camera lens on Galaxy Note 10 is the ToF (time-of-flight) 3D VGA camera (with an infrared light sensor).

-Samsung brand this 3D ToF camera as DepthVision camera, which can be used to get the “depth” (relative distance) of any object in the frame.
+Samsung brands this 3D ToF camera as a DepthVision camera, which can be used to get the “depth” (relative distance) of any object in the frame.
 So, it is easy to isolate an object and even measure its dimensions.

-The DepthVision has great potentials in photography (e.g., portrait mode), 3D scanning, and AR (augmented reality) applications.
+The DepthVision has great potential in photography (e.g., portrait mode), 3D scanning, and AR (augmented reality) applications.

-But this is the first iteration of this feature, you’d expect some bugs.
-The 3D scanner feature is available now (you need to download the 3D scanner app from Galaxy App store)
+But this is the first iteration of this feature.
+You’d expect some bugs.
+The 3D scanner feature is available now (you need to download the 3D scanner app from the Galaxy App Store)

 Galaxy Note 10 supports fast charging at 25W.
 Galaxy Note 1o+ also supports Superfast charging at 45W.

 Please note 45W (or 25W) is the maximum possible charging capacity.
 It is meaningful only when the battery level is lower than about 60%.

-Also, in the box of Galaxy Note 10+, there is only a 25W wall charger.
+Also, in the Galaxy Note 10+ box, there is only a 25W wall charger.
 You have to buy a 45W charger if you want to try the Superfast charging.

 Due to its bigger size, Galaxy Note 10+ has a 4300 mAh battery.
 Meanwhile, Galaxy Note 10 has a 3500mAh battery.

 The scree-on time for Galaxy Note 10+ should be slightly longer.
-The Galaxy Note 10+ has a screen area of 114 cm², which is about 16% larger than that of Galaxy Note 10 (98.6 cm²).
+The Galaxy Note 10+ has a screen area of 114 cm², which is about 16% larger than that of the Galaxy Note 10 (98.6 cm²).
 But the battery capacity of Galaxy Note 10+ is about 22.8% larger.

 Of course, the actual screen-on time depends on many other factors as well.

 Galaxy Note 10+ support micro SD card.
 For the single SIM version of Galaxy Note 10+, there is a dedicated micro SD card slot in the SIM card tray.
-For the dual-SIM version of Galaxy Note 10+, you can put either a SIM card or a micro SD card in the slot 2.
+For the dual-SIM version of Galaxy Note 10+, you can put either a SIM card or a micro SD card in slot 2.